 - A description of the benefits offered by the plan

 - Eligibility and participation rules

-- How to enroll in benefits under the plan
+- Steps for enrolling in benefits under the plan

-- A note that elections can only be made during open enrollment (unless the plan allows for benefit election changes due to a change in status)
+- A note that elections can only be made during open enrollment (unless the plan allows for benefits election changes due to a change in status)

 - Details on how employer contributions can be made

 - The plan year